Chinese Crested vs Chinese Shar-Pei: Complete Comparison (2026)

 Health and Lifespan Comparison

 Chinese Crested has a typical lifespan of 13-18 years, while Chinese Shar-Pei lives approximately 8-12 years.
 Health profiles differ significantly between these dogs.
 Chinese Crested is predisposed to Dental Issues (Hairless variety), Skin Issues (Hairless variety), Other Conditions, with associated veterinary costs for monitoring and treatment.
 Chinese Shar-Pei faces its own health challenges including Shar-Pei Fever (Familial Shar-Pei Fever), Skin Conditions, Eye Problems.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Documented predispositions land at roughly the same count for each, but differ in type and management approach.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health